javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/09-call-apply-decorators/article.md

 By separating caching from the main function code we also keep the main code simpler.

-Now let's get into details of how it works.

 The result of `cachingDecorator(func)` is a "wrapper": `function(x)` that "wraps" the call of `func(x)` into caching logic:

 ![](decorator-makecaching-wrapper.svg)

-As we can see, the wrapper returns the result of `func(x)` "as is".
 From an outside code, the wrapped `slow` function still does the same.
 It just got a caching aspect added to its behavior.

 To summarize, there are several benefits of using a separate `cachingDecorator` instead of altering the code of `slow` itself: